otfried/old-ipe-releases/README.md

 # The extensible drawing editor Ipe

+This repository stores

+* downloads of each Ipe release
-This repository contains the Ipe webpage (at http://ipe.otfried.org), the issue tracker for Ipe, and downloads of the Ipe releases.
+* the issue tracker for Ipe (click Issues on the right)
+* the Ipe webpage (in the gh-pages branch)